openconnectivityfoundation/swagger2x/README.md

 {% endfor -%}
 ```
 #### variableforbidden
-if the varialbe is "if", "var", "function", "null"
+if the variable is "if", "var", "function", "null"
 it will be prefixed with "_"
 all other names will be kept intact (e.g. just pass through)